 - Should I arrive without makeup?

 Again, microdermabrasion is nonsurgical and minimally invasive and takes an hour or less.
-No anesthesia or numbing cream is necessary.
+You won’t need anesthesia or numbing cream.

-It’s an in-office procedure and should be performed by a board-certified dermatologist.
-Many salons and spas also offer microdermabrasion — just be sure to do your research and check their credentials.
+It’s an in-office procedure that’s best to have done in a board certified dermatologist’s office, but an aesthetician will typically perform it, not a doc.
+Many salons and spas also offer microdermabrasion — just be sure to do your research and check their credentials before making an appointment.

 During the procedure you’ll be seated in a reclining chair while your skin specialist uses whatever device they’ve deemed necessary (we’ll get to that in a second) to treat your skin.
 At the end of the treatment, you’ll be slathered with moisturizer and sunscreen.

-There are three types of microdermabrasion, using different tools:
+There are three types of microdermabrasion, depending on the tools used:

 - uses a diamond-tipped handpiece designed to gently exfoliate dead cells from your skin and immediately suction them off

-- generally performed in more sensitive facial areas, like on the skin close to your eyes
+- generally performed in more sensitive facial areas, such as the skin close to your eyes

 - uses a crystal-emitting handpiece to gently spray on fine crystals to exfoliate the outer layers of your skin and suction them away